Philip Workman: Early life

-Born on June 1, 1953 at Fort Campbell, Kentucky, Workman grew up with his parents on various Army bases.
+Born on June 1, 1953, at Fort Campbell, Kentucky, Workman grew up in a military family on various Army bases.
 He later joined the Army.
 Shortly after his 1973 discharge, Workman was sentenced to 5 years in prison in Georgia for burglary and drug possession.
 He served 25 months.
 Workman also had a prior conviction for aggravated assault.

-1981 armed robbery and murder of Lt.
-Oliver
+1981 armed robbery and murder of Lieutenant Oliver

-In 1981, at 28 years old, Workman was living with his wife and 8-year-old daughter in Columbus, Georgia and was heavily addicted to cocaine.
+In 1981, at 28 years old, Workman was living with his wife and 8-year-old daughter in Columbus, Georgia, and was heavily addicted to cocaine.
 That summer, he hitchhiked to Memphis where, on August 5, 1981, he robbed a Wendy's restaurant with a .45 caliber semi-automatic pistol.

 During the robbery, an employee of the restaurant triggered a silent alarm after Workman granted her request to stand up to relieve a cramp in her leg.
 Three Memphis police officers, Ronald Oliver, Aubrey Stoddard, and Steven Parker, responded to the alarm.
-Upon their arrival, Workman attempted to flee across a nearby parking lot, then shot and killed Lt.
-Ronald Oliver.
+Upon their arrival, Workman attempted to flee across a nearby parking lot, where Lieutenant Ronald Oliver was then shot and killed.

 1982 trial

-Workman was charged with the murder of Lt.
-Oliver.
+Workman was charged with the murder of Lieutenant Oliver.
 At the 1982 trial, Officers Stoddard and Parker testified that they had not fired their weapons, but that they had not seen Workman shoot Lt.
 Oliver.
 The prosecution presented testimony from an alleged eyewitness, Harold Davis, who stated that he had parked his car in the restaurant parking lot and was 10 feet away when he saw Workman shoot Oliver.
 The defense lawyers accepted the police version, conducted no forensic or ballistics analysis and did not investigate Davis.
 At the sentencing phase of the trial, they presented no mitigating evidence, for example, of the physical abuse Workman had suffered as a child, and his drug addiction as an adult.
 Workman was found guilty of murder during the commission of a felony by the jury (under the "felony murder" rule).
 The jury recommended a sentence of death, finding five statutory aggravating circumstances:

 a) The defendant knowingly created a great risk of death to two (2) or more persons, other than the victim murdered, during the act of murder (Tenn.
 Code Ann. § 39-2-203(i)(3));

 b) The murder was committed for the purpose of avoiding, interfering with, or preventing a lawful arrest or prosecution of the defendant or another (Tenn.
 Code Ann. § 39-2-203(i)(6));

 c) The murder was committed while the defendant was engaged in committing, or was an accomplice in the commission of, or was attempting to commit, or was fleeing after committing or attempting to commit, the offense of robbery (Tenn.
 Code Ann. § 39-2-203(i)(7));